flowground/rest-api-component/README.md

 > Make sure not to perform your tests using the [requestb.in](https://requestb.in/) since it responds with the `content-type: text/html`.

+Attachments limitations:

+1. Maximal possible size for an attachment is 10 MB.
+2. Attachments mechanism does not work with [Local Agent Installation](https://support.elastic.io/support/solutions/articles/14000076461-announcing-the-local-agent-)

 Here are some further limitation of the REST API component:

 *   The component can't handle multi-part responses